buffgecko12/dcp/README.md

 ### Install
 1. Take a backup of your database (optional)
 2. Verify config files have the correct values: `database.ini` (*dcprepo*), `.env` (*dcp*)
+3. Set the "ENV" environment variable in a command prompt
+    - `setx ENV "development"` (valid values: development, test, staging, production)
-3. Set the "ENV" environment variable and restart your IDE or close your Windows Powershell
+    -  restart your IDE or close your Windows Powershell
 4. In your IDE or in a new Windows Powershell, navigate to the *dcprepo* project root and run the desired build command:

     **Clean install:** *build.py -t install_full*